Scripts for terminating an employee professionally

 Employee termination shouldn’t come out of the blue.
 You want to have a paper trail of performance evaluations, performance improvement plans, written warnings, and the like to highlight the actions taken leading up to the termination.

-Not only does documenting everything give your employee a chance to improve if they’re able and willing to, but it also protects you if there’s a question around the reason behind the termination.
+Not only does documenting everything give your employees a chance to improve if they’re able and willing to, but it also protects you if there’s a question about the reason behind the termination.

-The only time when a paper trail isn’t as important is when they perform an act so egregious that company policy calls for you to immediately fire someone.
+The only time a paper trail isn’t as important is when they act so egregiously that company policy calls for you to fire someone immediately.

 script for terminating an employee 600x400